rishukr06/HMS/README.md

 # HMS
 Hotel Management System website
-Developed by Rishu kumar , Rohit Sharma and kasif
+Developed by Rishu kumar.
+it is only the front-end development,basically tried to develop a responsive design.